MokoPolo/GroceryApp/README.md

 Show all recipes in a list -- done
 Select recipes from list and ingredients to grocery list
+    - this feature will receive recipe id from client. then it will do a query to fetch ingredients. then i will insert ingredients to grocery list. maybe get ingredients from grocery list and do distinct or something

 Show grocery list with all grocery items